|Value||Eligibility||Open date||Close date|

 f.
 The Scholarship will be offered subject to the availability of funding.

 b.
-Successful recipients may be required to produce these receipts if requested by the Sydney School of Education and Social Work.
+Recipients may be required to produce these receipts if requested by the Sydney School of Education and Social Work.

 a.
 The Scholarship will be terminated:

 I. on resignation or withdrawal of the recipient from their research degree,

 II. upon submission of the thesis or at the end of the award,

 III. if the student does not return to Australia within 3 years of being appointed to the Scholarship or after such time as the Committee shall appoint,

 IV. upon the recipient having completed the maximum candidature for their degree as per the University of Sydney (Higher Degree by Research) Rule 2011 Policy,

 V. if the recipient does not resume study at the end of a period of approved leave, or